 Helping to reduce fuel poverty

-Providing financial assistance to those in need may help tackle fuel poverty, more long-term solutions involve improving the energy efficiency of people's homes.
-This is why the Energy Company Obligation has been brought in.
+Providing financial assistance to those in need may help tackle fuel poverty, but more long-term solutions involve improving the energy efficiency of people’s homes.
+This is why suppliers also deliver the Energy Company Obligation (ECO).
+Find out more about ECO.